Terminal Tower: Architecture

 At one time, many two-way radio and microwave radio systems were also located on the floors above the observation deck.

 In the 1980s, developers sought approval to make their proposed BP Building taller than the Terminal Tower, but city officials forced them to scale it down.
 The Terminal Tower remained the tallest building in Ohio until the 1991 completion of Society Center, now Key Tower.

 Observation deck

 On a clear day, visitors on the observation deck can see 30 mi from downtown Cleveland.

-After a 1976 incident involving a man with a gun, direct access to the floor was removed.
-The observation deck reopened after Chessie left the building.